-The structure, content, and multistage adaptiveness of the Digital SAT serves as a measure of students’ college readiness and as a reliable predictor of students’ university performance outcomes.
+The structure, content, and multistage adaptiveness of the SAT serve as a measure of students’ college readiness and as a reliable predictor of students’ university performance outcomes.

 |Reading and Writing||Math|